pycharm#

 downloading and installing#

-To download PyCharm CE, point your browser to https://www.jetbrains.com/pycharm/download/ and select the version for your current operating system (Windows, MacOS, or linux).
+To download PyCharm CE, point your browser to https://www.jetbrains.com/pycharm/download/other.html and select the version for your current operating system (Windows, MacOS, or linux).
+Most likely, this will be the one that says Windows (exe).

 Warning

 Be sure to download the Community Edition, which is free.
-If you download the other version, you will need to purchase a license once the free trial expires after 30 days.
+If you download the professional version, you will need to purchase a license once the free trial expires after 30 days.

 Once you have downloaded the installer, follow the instructions in the installation wizard.
 Once the installation has completed, open PyCharm CE.